Unnati256/CaseStudy-Retail_Supermarkets/README.md

 ### CaseStudy-Retail_Supermarkets
-Given a dataset containing transactional data of customers who purchased products from Walmart Stores on Black Friday, the goal is to analyze the customer purchase behavior (specifically, purchase amount) against the customer’s gender and various other factors.
+Given a dataset containing transactional data of customers who purchased products from a company's Stores on Black Friday, the goal is to analyze the customer purchase behavior (specifically, purchase amount) against the customer’s gender and various other factors.